lukius/ptc/README.md

 #### Introduction

-PTC is TCP-based but extremely simplified transport protocol.
+PTC is a TCP-based but extremely simplified transport protocol.
 It was (and still is!) developed in the context of [Teoría de las Comunicaciones](http://dc.uba.ar/tdc), an undergraduate course on networking of the MSc in Computer Science at the University of Buenos Aires.
-It is mainly aimed at providing a simple enough framework for delving into several transport-layer concepts (such as the implementation of "real" sliding window algorithms, connection establishment and manteinance, state transitions, and so forth) in a pragmatic way.
+It is mainly aimed at providing a simple enough framework for delving into several transport-layer concepts (such as the implementation of "real" sliding window algorithms, connection establishment and maintenance, state transitions, and so forth) in a pragmatic way.

 #### The protocol